peteratseneca/home/nordik/README.md

 ## Content for Nordik...

 Click the "view" link to fetch each item.<br/>
-Then right-click and save on your own computer.
+Then save onto your own computer.

 Item | View Link
 --- | ---